-This summer I’m on a mission to explore uncharted territory in my own backyard, and improve Michigan’s economy one purchase at a time.
+This summer, I’m on a mission to explore uncharted territory in my own backyard and improve Michigan’s economy one purchase at a time.

 The strategy is simple.
-Visit 10 places I’ve never been before…just because, I’ve never been.
+Visit 10 places I’ve never been beforejust because I’ve never been.
 Next on my list: Korner Gem

 Ever since I received an unusual Fordite necklace from my husband I’ve wanted to stop in and meet the jeweler at Korner Gem.
 But I’d never found the time or opportunity.

 Then I began my mission to explore 10 Places I’ve Never Been.
-And I realized…we don’t find time, we make it.
+And I realizedwe don’t find time, we make it.

 Korner Gem is located in a small plaza called Brewery Creek, across from the marina on the West side of M-22 as you head towards Suttons Bay.
 The best way to spot the entrance is to look for the big blue building that looks like a lighthouse (but houses a Subway).
-With a giant blue diamond sign on the white building it’s easy to find once you know where it is.
+With a giant blue diamond sign on the white building, it’s easy to find once you know where it is.
 This is the type of place you’ll be sharing with family and friends once you’ve seen what’s inside.

 As soon as I opened the door I was greeted by the owner/designer, Kevin Gauthier.
-Although we’d never met, the jewelers glasses perched atop his head were a dead giveaway.
-Before I explained my mission I spent a few minutes absorbing the surroundings.
+Although we’d never met, the jeweler’s glasses perched atop his head were a dead giveaway.
+Before I explained my mission, I spent a few minutes absorbing the surroundings.

 Most shoppers would go straight for the jewelry cases to see what treasures await just behind the glass.
 But I couldn’t help looking at my feet.
-Just inside the front door, and sprawling across the tile floor was a beautiful stone mosaic river.
+Just inside the front door and sprawling across the tile floor was a beautiful stone mosaic river.
 The cut stone slices shone with a high polish and flowed across the floor in a rainbow of colors.
 But the story behind it was even more beautiful.

-There are over 600 slabs of stone in Kevin’s river, represending some 70 varieties of rock from across the world.
+There are over 600 slabs of stone in Kevin’s river, representing some 70 varieties of rock from across the world.
 Having designed and laid a tile mosaic in my own home I have a special appreciation for the time, toil and back pain associated with a project like this!
 It’s worth a trip just to see it.

 The first impression that struck me in Korner Gem was the atmosphere.
 Perhaps the stone river carried me away, but there’s something very relaxed and comfortable about this store.
 I think it’s the rocks.
 They’re everywhere.
-From agates and petoskeys, to fossils and geodes exploding with amethyst.
+From agates and petoskeys to fossils and geodes exploding with amethyst.

 Then Kevin said something that explained what I was feeling, “The jewelry profession supports the rock habit.”